-In some cases, we may be able to fulfil an immediate need as we do have some Support Workers with flexible hours who are willing to provide relief.
-Please note: there is no guarantee that an appropriate Support Worker is available on short notice.
 The local community can be an excellent resource for potential workers.
-You as parents are often the best recruiters of Support Workers.
+You as parents are often the best recruiters of CHAP workers.
 By speaking to others that you are involved with in your community, you may become aware of individuals that would be interested and available.
-Any individual that you contract with can apply to the Support Worker Database.
+Any individual that you hire can apply to the CHAP program.